Lit3r4lly/FreakingInjector/README.md

 The injector has a friendly UI and divided into two parts: User-mode injector and Kernel-mode injector (Driver)

 ## Remark
-- injector support only 64 bit dll \ processes
+- Injector supports only 64 bit dll \ processes - build only in release mode (or turn off incremental - /INCREMENTAL:NO)

 ## Features
 - [x] Simple injection method